 Michigan did expand Medicaid under the Affordable Care Act, effective in April 2014.

 Former Governor Rick Snyder, a Republican, pushed for an alternative approach to Medicaid expansion in Michigan and ultimately gained bi-partisan support for Healthy Michigan.
 Medicaid expansion in Michigan uses the ACA’s eligibility guidelines (ie, up to 138% of the poverty level), but the state obtained approval from the Obama administration to charge premiums for Medicaid plans when enrollees’ incomes are above the poverty level.

-Medicaid expansion took effect under the ACA on January 1, 2014, but Michigan was a few months behind due to the state’s waiver process.
-Enrollment began April 1, 2014, and 905,780 people were enrolled in Healthy Michigan as of April 2021.
-That was up from 645,504 in July 2019 – a 40% increase.
-The growth in Medicaid coverage is not surprising, given that so many people have lost their jobs and incomes as a result of the COVID-19 pandemic (and until the end of the pandemic emergency period, states cannot terminate a person’s enrollment in Medicaid unless the person moves out of state or requests that their coverage be canceled).
+Medicaid expansion (called Healthy Michigan) took effect under the ACA on January 1, 2014, but Michigan was a few months behind due to the state’s waiver process.
+Enrollment began April 1, 2014, and 1,009,793 people were enrolled in Healthy Michigan as of July 2022.
+That was up from 645,504 in July 2019.

 Before the pandemic, however, the state sought to reduce enrollment in Medicaid plans with a work requirement.
 Michigan enacted legislation in 2018 directing the state to seek federal approval for a work requirement.
 The waiver proposal was submitted to CMS in September 2018, and was granted federal approval by the Trump administration in late 2018.